x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ## Data security, access, and auditing controls

 With on-premises data being synchronized with Exchange Online, customers have questions about how the data is protected in Exchange Online.
 [Encryption in the Microsoft Cloud](https://aka.ms/office365ce) discusses how BitLocker is used for volume-level encryption.
-[Service Encryption with Customer Key](https://docs.microsoft.com/microsoft-365/compliance/customer-key-overview) is supported in the Outlook for iOS and Android architecture, but note that the user must have a Office 365 Enterprise E5 license (or the corresponding versions of those plans for Government or Education) to have an encryption policy assigned using the set-mailuser cmdlet.
+[Service Encryption with Customer Key](https://docs.microsoft.com/microsoft-365/compliance/customer-key-overview) is supported in the Outlook for iOS and Android architecture, but note that the user must have an Office 365 Enterprise E5 license (or the corresponding versions of those plans for Government or Education) to have an encryption policy assigned using the set-mailuser cmdlet.

 By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365 or Office 365.
 [Administrative Access Controls](https://aka.ms/office365aac) discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.